What trends create opportunities or risks in the European market for natural food additives?

 In the food industry, it is important to identify and trace each product to its origins.
 Many problems occur in supply chains, such as adulteration and mislabelling or issues concerning food safety and product recalls.
 Blockchain technology provides many benefits to food companies as well as suppliers in developing countries.

-Illustration 1.
-Blockchain technology
+Figure 5: Blockchain technology

 Many food companies and retailers are experimenting with blockchain technology projects.
 In April 2019, Nestlé partnered with French retailer Carrefour on a blockchain initiative to allow shoppers in France to access information about an instant mashed potato product of Nestlé’s, tracing back the journey of the product and its ingredients from the Nestlé factory to the retailer.